 While there are some ways people use payday loans to get ahead, there are also some potentially harmful obstacles and drawbacks.
 Here are some things to consider when deciding on a cash advance option:

-- These loans are not for everyone
+- These quick loans are not for everyone

 - They have high penalties